Raspberry Pi Audio Hat powered by quadruple MAX98357A DAC

 Raspberry Pi 5 is the first one that allows to drive multiple I2S data lines using the same interface.
 What it means in practice, is that while all older Pis have just 3 I2S lines (CLK, WS, DATA), Pi5 support up to 4 Data lines (CLK, WS, D0, D1, D2, D3), capable of driving 4 independent audio interfaces.

-All Raspberry Pi hats have experimental support for alternative data lines.
+2X Raspberry Pi hats have support for alternative data lines.
 You need to short some solder bridge to use it though.
-In theory, it allows to configure Hats to use different pins and stack them together to create 4 individual stereo interfaces (8 channels in total) using the same device.
+It allows configuring Hats to use different pins and stack them together to create 4 individual stereo interfaces (8 channels in total) using the same device.

 Loud Hat |